 It’s important that you have a clear understanding of the exact type of yucca plant you are growing.
 While southwestern yuccas prefer dry, sandy soil and plenty of sunlight, those native to the southeast can tolerate more humid conditions.
 It makes sense, right?

 Unlike agave, yucca isn’t resigned to a certain ecosystem.
 In fact, you will find various types of yucca plants in mixed environments of all kinds, including coastal scrub, mountain grassland, and even the desert!

 Yucca plants extend beyond the borders of the United States, too.
 There are varieties found in Central America and Mexico and even some that have been transported overseas (although they are not native to these areas).

 The natural range is believed to cover a vast area of the Americas, going from Guatemala upwards into Baja California and even as far north as some regions of southern Alberta, in Canada.

 There are also some yucca plants that are native to the Caribbean Islands as well as the coastal areas of the southeastern United States, such as those along the Gulf of Mexico.
 They are easily adapted to a wide range of ecological conditions.

 Think carefully about how you intend to use your yucca plant before you decide on the right type of yucca plant for you.
 Many plants have a number of uses!

 Most yucca plants are grown for ornamental interest, but you don’t have to resign them strictly to the outdoor growing space.

 It’s also common to see yucca plants thrive as houseplants!
-If your climate is too harsh to grow yucca plants outside, growing some indoor yucca plants is a fantastic alternative as long as you have the right potting soil and watering schedule.
+If your climate is too harsh to grow yucca plants outside, growing yucca plants indoor is a fantastic alternative as long as you have the right potting soil and watering schedule.